Brazil looks at extending expiry date of J&J COVID vaccines

 Brazil’s government is being investigated by a Senate commission of inquiry for the delay in securing timely vaccines, which politicians blame on far-right President Jair Bolsonaro’s anti-vaccine view.

-So far only 14.5% have been fully vaccinated with two doses mainly of CoronaVac, made by China's Sinovac Biotech Ltd (SVA.O), and the vaccines developed by AstraZeneca (AZN.L) and Pfizer Inc (PFE.N).
+So far only 14.5% have been fully vaccinated with two doses mainly of CoronaVac, made by China’s Sinovac Biotech Ltd, and the vaccines developed by AstraZeneca and Pfizer Inc.

 So far, 484,235 Brazilians have died of COVID-19, according to health ministry data.